kernt-usgs/gcmrc-sandbar/docs/Development.md

 ```

 this is useful when you want to debug in pycharm against a local database but can't be bothered to run MySQL on your local machine (which you shouldn't do anyway probably).

+***NB: The first time you run this the web worker will fail because it can't find a database.
+This is because the MySQL container boots up with an empty server.
+You need to start it up, let the web worker fail then connect on port 13306 using a MySQL client and then import a copy of `SandbarData` DB into the Mysql server (just the first time.
+It persists)***

 ### Option 3: Docker Locally